-The Statement of Net Position presents the financial position of the governmental activities of the Town at year-end.
+The Statement of Net Position presents the financial position of the governmental activities and business-type activities of the Town at year-end.
 This statement includes all of the Town's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position, with the exception of the capital assets and related accumulated depreciation, which have been partially omitted because they have not all been inventoried at historical cost.